Conveuropean logo

 Augst Switzerland

 Today we felt like doing some exercise so we took our bikes and rode all the way to Augusta Raurica, a Roman archaeological site and an open-air museum, located around 17 km away from Basel.
-We passed by Aeschenplatz, St. Jakob, Muttenz, Pratteln and Augst where this complex is located.
-It is possible to visit an Amphitheatre, a forum, a Roman museum and a Roman house that displays reconstructions showing the typical life during that era.
+We passed by Aeschenplatz, St. Jakob, Muttenz, Pratteln, and Augst where this complex is located.
+It is possible to visit an Amphitheatre, a forum, a Roman museum, and a Roman house that displays reconstructions showing the typical life during that era.

 Sand sculptures in Dublin castle.